-DEVELOPING OPEN DIALOGUE (DoD) has been created from a passion to find different ways of understanding mental health difficulties and in particular psychotic experiences.
-Open Dialogue is a network approach to mental health difficulties.
+DEVELOPING OPEN DIALOGUE (DoD) has been created from a passion to find different ways of understanding mental health difficulties.
+Open Dialogue is a social network approach to mental health difficulties, involving family members, friends and others who are concerned.
 It was developed in Tornio, Western Lapland, Finland by Jaakko Seikkula and colleagues in the early 1980’s.
 Click here to read more about Finnish Open Dialogue.

 28th International Meeting on Dialogical and Reflective Approaches to Psychosis and Other Challenging Mental States

 (previously known as the International Network Meeting for the Treatment of Psychosis)